Leptidea sinapis: Taxonomy

-Geographic Range
+Geographic range

 The wood white is found in Europe and eastwards across the Caucasus, Asia Minor, the Middle East, Middle Asia, Kazakhstan and south Siberia to the Baikal region.

 Within Europe, the wood white is unevenly distributed across the Midlands and Southern England, as well as Northern Europe and Ireland.
 Since the species is currently depleting in size throughout England, it is primarily found in woodland pockets, such as the Haugh and Wigmore Woods of Herefordshire.
 L. sinapis is also found in Slovakia, the Czech Republic, Sweden, France, Spain and Ireland.

 Habitat

-The wood white is found in the northern parts of the United Kingdom, largely in the clearings among woodlands or nearby shrubbery.
+The wood white is found in the midlands and southern parts of the United Kingdom, largely in the clearings among woodlands or nearby shrubbery.
 They can often also be found in areas where there is substantial shelter, such as abandoned railway tracks and cliffs near the sea shore, as well as meadows, forest edges and sparse forests up to 2,500 m above sea level.
-One of the most consistently populous regions of northern England in terms of L. sinapis is in Herefordshire, particularly the Haugh Wood and Wigmore Rolls woodlands.
+One of the most consistently populous regions of England in terms of L. sinapis is in Herefordshire, particularly the Haugh Wood and Wigmore Rolls woodlands.
 The wood white requires habitats with substantial vegetation and shrubbery in order to lay eggs and pupate, however they are very particular about the amount of shade in their habitat.
 Substantial habitat loss for wood whites occurs as a result of too much shrubbery or shade in their living environments.
 They select very specific food-plants within these habitats.

-Parental Care
+Parental care

-Ovipositioning
+Oviposition

 The female wood white flies near woodland areas with substantial shrubbery, and lays its eggs on tall food-plants.
 There are several preferred plants on which L. sinapis have been observed to lay their larva.
 These include Lotus pedunculatus, Lathyrus pratensis, and Lotus corniculatus.
 Researchers hypothesize that the height of the plant may influence the number of larva laid there—the taller the plant, the more eggs expected.
 They tend to select these taller plants, and lay eggs on the underside of leaves in a single row.